pyconru/pycon.ru/pages/participation/price/content.en.md

 The tickets cost:

-• 17 000 rubles (accommodation in a four-bed house)
+• 13 500 rubles (accommodation in a four-bed house)

 <b>Your ticket includes:</b>

 • Participation in the conference (2 days)

-• Hotel accommodation

 • Lunch and dinner on July, 22 and breakfast and lunch on July, 23